eyeballcode/MC-RealWorldInterface/README.md

 #Makeblock setup
 - Connect the Potentiometer to Port 8
-- Connect the Joystick to Port 6
+- Connect the Joystick to Port 7
+- Optionally, connect a 7 Segment Display to Port 6

 #Notes